EESSI/docs/docs/test-suite/writing-portable-tests.md

 import reframe as rfm
 import reframe.utility.sanity as sn

-from reframe.core.builtins import variable, parameter, run_after  # added only to make the linter happy
+# added only to make the linter happy
+from reframe.core.builtins import variable, parameter, run_after, performance_function, sanity_function

 # This python decorator indicates to ReFrame that this class defines a test
 # Our class inherits from rfm.RunOnlyRegressionTest, since this test does not have a compilation stage